Chendada-8474/DetectiveKite/README.md

 *NOTE: If detected media is video, the confidence is the average of every detected frame*

 ## Donation
 Althought, this is not a big project, I maintain this projrect without any financial or funds support.
-If you think this is great, donation would be so helpful.
+If you think this is great, donation would be so helpful!
+Otherwise, if you have tons of perch mount images and videos are waited to be labeled, we could cooperate! [contact me!](https://chendada-8474.github.io/)

 ### PayPal
 <!-- PayPal Logo -->